chadwcarlson/hugo-demo-theme/content/demos/team-scale/deck.md

 <p>Jorge can add rest of his team to the <code>web-agency-team</code> branch, and any new branches he makes.</p>

 <aside class="notes">
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla aliquet feugiat eros a posuere.
-  Maecenas lacinia erat eu elit bibendum, et suscipit libero viverra.
-Pellentesque felis magna, viverra eget pulvinar vitae, lobortis a dui.
-  Pellentesque volutpat nulla a enim rutrum laoreet.
-Quisque est urna, faucibus ut turpis eu, dictum mollis elit.
-  Nulla facilisi.
-Aenean lorem quam, laoreet ut sagittis quis, lacinia quis turpis.
+  Which then gives Jorge the ability to add the rest of his team to that branch, as well as any child branch made from it.
 </aside>

 {{< /slide >}}

 {{< slide type="image" src="../assets/5-new-environments.png" alt="Show branch structure." class="screenshot" >}}
-<p>This is the branch structure now that Jorge and team are developing on their own branches.</p>
+<p>This is the branch structure now that Jorge and his team are developing on their own branches.</p>

 <aside class="notes">
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla aliquet feugiat eros a posuere.
-  Maecenas lacinia erat eu elit bibendum, et suscipit libero viverra.
-Pellentesque felis magna, viverra eget pulvinar vitae, lobortis a dui.
-  Pellentesque volutpat nulla a enim rutrum laoreet.
-Quisque est urna, faucibus ut turpis eu, dictum mollis elit.
-  Nulla facilisi.
-Aenean lorem quam, laoreet ut sagittis quis, lacinia quis turpis.
+  Those changes result in this new project branch structure, where Jorge's team is isolated to the very bottom branches.
 </aside>
 {{< /slide >}}